 - This custody decides that with which parent or guardian the child will live.

-Both parents (joint custody) or either one (sole custody) can have legal custody and/or physical custody.
+Both parents (joint custody) or either one (sole custody) can have legal custody and physical custody.

-In joint legal custody, both parents shares authorities to make decisions for child’s life.
-Whereas under sole physical custody, child stays with one parent or guardian full-time, no matter if the other parent shares legal custody or has visitation rights.
+In joint legal custody, both parents share the authority to make decisions for the child’s life.
+Whereas under sole physical custody, the child stays with one parent or guardian full-time, no matter if the other parent shares legal custody or has visitation rights.

-Note: For joint legal custody, parents can have parenting plan to handle decisions for child rearing.
+Note: For joint legal custody, parents can have a parenting plan to handle decisions for child-rearing.

-In order to understand the laws ably, it would be wise to consult a child custody lawyer in Arizona.
+To understand the laws ably, it would be wise to consult a child custody lawyer in Arizona.
 The lawyer can help you with every query related to your case and your rights.
-Also he/she can assist you to prepare your case strong and negotiate with your partner regarding child custody arrangements.
-If your case goes for trial, the lawyer can also represent you in the court.
+Also, they can assist you in preparing your case strong and negotiating with your partner regarding child custody arrangements.
+If your case goes for trial, the lawyer can also represent you in court.